danielrosehill/ImpactWeightedAccounts/Validation_Dataset/Dataset Description.md

 | **IWAI_Product_Impact_Data_2021.csv**              | **This is the validation dataset.** It has been formatted for ingress into data analysis tools with no whitespaces in the header row |
 | IWAI_Product_Impact_Dataset_Field_Descriptions.csv | This document describes the information presented in the validation dataset |

+Columns: 13

+Values from financial reports: 1 (EBITDA)

+The values from IWAI analysis are:

+- "Total product impact" (expressed as USD).
+This is the monetised impact of the following **8** variables:
+  - Affordability , calculated
+  - Underserved, calculated
+  - Health and Safety, calculated
+  - Effectiveness, calculated
+  - Basic need, calculated
+  - Addiction, calculated
+  - Pollution intensity, calculated
+  - Recycling and waste, calculated

 ## Validated Databases Types:

 Have validated imports of this file to the following database servers (or pending):